Wholesale Colombian Emeralds

 Emeralds from around the world

 Colombia continues to be at the top of the list in terms of the countries in which fine emeralds are found.
 It has about 150 known deposits, though not all of these are currently being exploited.
-The best-known names are Muzo and Chivor, where emeralds were mined by the Incas in pre-Columbian times.
+The best-known names are Muzo and Chivor, where emeralds were mined by the Incas in pre-Colombian times.
 In economic terms, the most important mine is at Coscuez, where some 60 faces are being worked.
 According to estimates, approximately three-quarters of Colombia’s emerald production now comes from the Coscuez Mine.
 Colombian emeralds differ from emeralds from other deposits in that they have an especially fine, shining emerald green unimpaired by any kind of bluish tint.
 The color may vary slightly from find to find.
 This fascinatingly beautiful color is so highly esteemed in the international emerald trade that even obvious inclusions are regarded as acceptable.
 But Colombia has yet more to offer: now and then the Colombian emerald mines throw up rarities such as Trapiche emeralds with their six rays emanating from the center which resemble the spokes of a mill wheel.

 Even if many of the best emeralds are undisputed of Colombian origin, the ‘birthplace’ of a stone is never a guarantee of its immaculate quality.
 Fine emeralds are also found in other countries, such as Zambia, Brazil, Zimbabwe, Madagascar, Pakistan, India, Afghanistan, and Russia.
 Zambia, Zimbabwe, and Brazil, in particular, have a good reputation for fine emeralds in international trade.
 Excellent emerald crystals in beautiful, deep emerald green and with good transparency come from Zambia.
 Their color is mostly darker than that of Colombian emeralds and often has a fine, slightly bluish undertone.
 Emeralds which are mostly smaller, but very fine, in a vivacious, intense green come from Zimbabwe’s famous Sandawana Mine, and they often have a delicate yellowish-green nuance.
 And the famous emerald mines of Colombia currently face competition from right next door: Brazil’s gemstone mine Nova Era also produces emeralds in beautiful green tones, and if they are less attractive than those of their famous neighbor it is only by a small margin.
 Brazil also supplies rare emerald cat’s eyes and extremely rare emeralds with a six-spoke star.